team-earth/data/ottawa-resilient-to-extremism/README.md

 ## 🧠 How the JSON Files Work Together

 - The **mindmap file** (`ottawa-resilient-to-extremism.json`) defines the system of problems and solutions.
-- The **resources file** (`ottawa-resilient-to-extremism-resources.json`) provides detailed information about each organization or program, linked by ID.
+- The **resources file** (`ottawa-resilient-to-extremism-resources.json`) provides detailed information about each program, linked by ID.

 This split allows for easier updates, AI integration, and visualization.